-What if your refrigerator complained about how its condenser has gone bad, or your TV telling you that it is time you changed remote control batteries?
+What if your refrigerator complained about how its condenser has gone wrong or TV in your have telling you that it is time you changed remote control batteries?
 You probably won’t believe it if we told you that.
-At least not today.
-In a few years, maybe you will, because the concept of IoT is taking spawning faster than ever.
+In a few years, maybe you will believe because the concept of IoT is taking spawning faster than ever.

-So when we say IoT, we mean Internet of Things, which is still not quite self-explanatory, despite all the hint in its name.
-So let us discuss at what exactly Internet of Things is.
+So when we say IoT, we mean Internet of Things, which is still not quite self-explanatory, despite the entire hint in its name.
+So let us discuss at what exactly the IoT is.

 “Internet of Things is the Future”

-Internet of Things is a network of physical devices like refrigerators, TV, traffic signals, mobile phones etc., which transmit data over a period of time with the help of sensors, software and electronic chips.
+Internet of Things is a network of physical devices like refrigerators, TV, traffic signals, mobile phones etc., which share data over a while with the help of sensors, software and electronic chips.
 The data collected from the IoT devices is then processed and used in purposes that may individually or cumulatively be used to fabricate custom experiences for everyone.

 Working of IoT – Explained with an example

-Let us say you broke a tray in your refrigerator, which is equipped with IoT sensors and electronic chips.
+Let us say you broke a tray in a refrigerator in your home, which is equipped with IoT sensors and electronic chips.
 Now your usual reaction would be outright panicky, but then this refrigerator is smarter than you.
 It will initiate an autonomous sequence, which is the fastest way of resolving the issue here.
 Let’s take a look at the sample sequence here.

-The IoT sensors will sense the broken part, generate the data and send it to data centre where it can be analysed and processed.
-Now this processed data will be used in two ways: For the consumer and for the manufacturer.
+The IoT sensors will sense the broken part, generate the data and send it to the data centre where it can be analyzed and processed.
+Now, this processed data will be used in two ways: for the consumer and for the manufacturer.

 In the field of fitness, IoT integration is relatively a new trend, but is being explored in numerous ways such as heartrate-based health suggestions, instant health reports, effective monitoring of patients.
 According to a survey, IoT in Healthcare is going to grow up to $117 million by 2020.